fkie-cad/squid/wiki/README.md

 # Overview over squid

-This page gives a brief overview over the most important aspects of `squid`.
+This page briefly introduces the most important aspects of `squid`.
 Since `squid` is a RISC-V emulator with AOT compilation its usage can be divided into 3 phases:

-1. Compile the target to RISC-V
+1. Compiling the target to RISC-V
-2. Do the AOT compilation
+2. Doing the AOT compilation
-    1. Load the binary and all its dependencies
+    1. Loading the binary and all its dependencies
-    2. Run passes to modify code or data
+    2. Running passes to modify code or data
-    3. Compile the code to the native ISA
+    3. Compiling the code to the native ISA
-3. Emulate the target by running the compiled code
+3. Emulating the target by running the compiled code

-Each of these steps is explained in more detail below.
+Each phase is explained in more detail below.

 ## Compiling the target
 Follow the instructions in [TOOLCHAIN.md](./TOOLCHAIN.md) to compile your target to RISC-V.